-- The severity of dehydration can vary from mild to more life threatening if left unchecked.
+- Dehydration can vary from mild to more life threatening if left unchecked.
 There are three levels of dehydration: heat cramps, heat exhaustion and heatstroke. - Symptoms range from muscle cramping in the calves, back, arms or abdomen (heat cramps) to faintness or dizziness, nausea and rapid heartbeat (heat exhaustion) to collapse, emotional instability and very high body temperature (heatstroke).